lbrobinho/Food-delivery-service/README.md

 * Restaurant

-  * FoodDelivery.com/restaurants
+  * xxx.com/restaurants

+     * POST: Upload a bunch of restaurants

-     * GET: Passing name(optional), page and size (optional) as parameters and get list of restaurants
+     * GET: Passing  page and size (optional) as parameters and get list of restaurants

      * DELETE: Delete all restaurants

-     * POST: Upload a bunch of restaurants

-  * foodDelivery.com/restaurants/[id]
+   * xxx.com/restaurants/{restaurantName}

-     * GET: Get details of the restaurant
+     * GET: get details of the restaurant according to the name of restaurant

-     * DELETE: Delete the restaurant
+     * DELETE: delete the restaurant

-  * foodDelivery.com/restaurants/[id]/menu
+  * xxx.com/restaurants/{restaurantName}/menu

-     * POST: Upload a menus with items
+     * POST: Upload a menus of specifical restaurant

-     * GET: Passing page and size (optional) as parameters and get a menu
+     * GET: Passing page and size (optional) as parameters and get a menu, response is food, price and description

      * DELETE: Delete the menu

-  * foodDelivery.com/restaurants/[id]/menu/[itemId]

-     * GET: menu items by item id

-     * DELETE: delete a menu item

-   * foodDelivery.com/restaurants/[id]/menu/[itemId]/price

-     * GET: Get the price of item

-     * Post: upload price

 * Order